jqueuniet/netbox-go/apiv3_5/docs/NestedFHRPGroup.md

 ### NewNestedFHRPGroup

-`func NewNestedFHRPGroup(id int32, url string, display string, protocol FHRPGroupProtocol, groupId int32, ) *NestedFHRPGroup`
+`func NewNestedFHRPGroup(id int32, url string, protocol FHRPGroupProtocol, groupId int32, ) *NestedFHRPGroup`

 NewNestedFHRPGroup instantiates a new NestedFHRPGroup object This constructor will assign default values to properties that have it defined,